 Cookbook

-This cookbook demonstrates idiomatic rill patterns for common programming tasks.
-Each recipe shows a complete, working example.
+This cookbook demonstrates reusable rill patterns for structured programming tasks.
+While Examples shows individual language features, recipes here combine multiple features into complete solutions.
+Each recipe is a self-contained, working example.

 State Machines